 How?
 Simply change the mode to Selection Brush Tool after your selection is done.
 The ‘Refine’ button will appear.
 Now do all the adjustments you want to do, and it will work much like the same way.
 So you can do this image also by using the pen tool, roughly, and then hitting the refine tool.

-As I have demonstrated you can remove the background on even the most difficult images in Affinity Photo.
+As I have demonstrated you can remove the background in Affinity Photo in even the most diffucult scenarios.

 Not an Affinity Photo user yet?
 You can get Affinity Photo here.

 Hey I’m Peter.
 I’m the owner and editor of Photography-RAW.
 I make sure that you get the best articles about photography.
 Personally, I prefer to shoot landscape, nature and macro photography.

 I hope you enjoy the site 🙂